puli/docs.puli.io/at-a-glance.rst

         </entity>
     </doctrine-mapping>

-Registering this file -- and all other such files in your project *and* its installed packages -- with Doctrine's classes requires significant effort.
+Registering all such mappings with Doctrine requires some effort, especially once the mappings are spread across several Composer packages.

 Puli supports a very simple resource discovery mechanism to solve this problem.
 Libraries define *binding types* for the resources they want to process: